Our New Zealand Center

-Located in the Far North of the North Island, approximately 22 km south of the town of Kaitaia, Shangri-La is Gentle World’s New Zealand educational center.
+Gentle World’s New Zealand educational center is located in the Far North of the North Island, just south of the town of Kaitaia.

-Shangri-La is a model of vegan cooperative living, and a vegan sanctuary located on land that was once used for animal farming.
+Shangri-La is a vegan sanctuary created on land that was once used for animal farming.
 Within the first year, our volunteers restored the derelict old farm house to be used as facilities for our visitor center, as well as removing a corral, a sheep shearing shed, and miles of barbed-wire fencing, in order to bring a close to the property’s former chapter.
-In place of these reminders, we planted hundreds of fruit trees, expansive vegan-organic gardens, fields of flowers, and fragrant flowering shrubs and trees to provide a haven for butterflies, bees and other native pollinators.

 For over 20 years now, our dedicated team has spent New Zealand summers transforming this magnificent piece of countryside into an international site for vegan education, where people now come from all over the world to learn about the ‘whys and hows’ of vegan living.

-Under Magic’s caring hand, our gardens have become abundant providers of a varied array of nutritious farm-fresh leafy greens, as well as celery, carrots and beets, cucumbers, sweet corn, tomatoes, butternut squash, potatoes, sweet onions, and even watermelons.
+Under the caring hand of master veganic grower Magic Rees, our gardens have become abundant providers of a varied array of nutritious farm-fresh leafy greens, as well as celery, carrots and beets, cucumbers, sweet corn, tomatoes, butternut squash, potatoes, sweet onions, and even watermelons.

 Not only do our gardens produce an abundance of different veggies, we also enjoy delicious veganic fruits such as our very own plums, pears, apples, blueberries, avocados, and mandarin oranges.